-Carpal tunnel syndrome can be detrimental to a healthy lifestyle, causing discomfort or sharp pain in wrist.
+Carpal tunnel syndrome can be detrimental to a healthy lifestyle, causing discomfort or sharp pain in the wrist.
 Our wrists have nerve tunnels running through them, and when these tunnels are pinched or under pressure from inflammation, it can cause some serious wrist and hand pain and you may even start waking up with numb hands.
 Carpal tunnel prevention is extremely important for everyone, and fortunately, there are a few wrist movements to help prevent carpal tunnel.

 Can carpal tunnel be prevented?

 Carpal tunnel can be prevented through a few different exercises, wrist movements, and lifestyle changes.

 - Cut out smoking: Smoke can actually interfere with blood flow, making carpal tunnel symptoms even worse.